ycpcs/cs320-spring2025/assign/assign01.md

 Submitting
 ==========

-Have **one team member** create team's Google shared folder named "CS320-Sp25-Team-www-xxx-yyy-zzz", replacing "www-xxx-yyy-zzz" with the YCP user names of the members of your project team, **in alphabetical order**.
+Have **one team member** create your team's shared Google folder named "CS320-Sp25-Team-www-xxx-yyy-zzz", replacing "www-xxx-yyy-zzz" with the YCP user names of the members of your project team, **in alphabetical order**.
 Share the folder and contents with your team **and with me.**

 This folder will be your means for creating and sharing all **non-programming-related team** assignments.